| CAD TUTORIAL | |

 Since posting my CAD rendering gallery page, I've been e-mailed many times about performing advanced operations such as threading, sweeps, and other such things.
-Thus, I've taken the time to create a few guides on how to perform some of these advanced tasks, which can be found in the links below.
+Thus, I've taken the time to create a few guides on how to perform some of these advanced tasks (below).
 Other tutorials might be coming soon, frankly depending on what you guys what me to write about (as always...).

 Threading - add modeled threads and helicies to the holes you already have.